 Plant Description: Herb paris is a perennial plant and a member of Trilliaceae family that includes a small group of flowering plants.
 It can grow up to 10-40 cm in height and has a long creeping root-stock.

-The stalk is erect with normally four egg-shaped leaves that form a circle above the middle (the number of leaves can vary between two and six, four and five leaves are most common).
+The stalk is erect with normally four egg-shaped leaves that form a circle around the upper part, the number of leaves can vary between two and six, four and five leaves are most common.

 A single greenish-yellow flower appears from May to June with four lanceolate sepals and four narrow, pointy petals.